 A few miles north of Hilo, KapohoKine Adventures (https://kapohokine.com; 808/964-1000) has 2 miles of dual (side-by-side) ziplines, eight in all, soaring over rainforest, waterfalls, and farmland on its Zipline Through Paradise tour ($189 adults, $169 ages 5 to 11, walk-along $49); the Zip ‘n Swim version pairs zipping with a swim in a waterfall and deli lunch ($238).
 Other options include transport from Kona, barbecue, helicopter ride, and/or a guided tour of Hawaii Volcanoes National Park.
 For an unrivaled emphasis on Hawaiian culture, ask about the Nohona Hawaii Tour ($299 adults, $289 children), which combines zipping with a workshop in traditional herbal medicine, crafts, and legends.
 Tours depart from KapohoKine’s store at the Grand Naniloa Hotel, 93 Banyan Dr., Hilo.

-The name is misleading, but the thrills are real on the Skyline Akaka Falls Adventure (www.zipline.com/bigisland; 888/864-6947), which actually zips past the nearly 250-foot-tall Kolekole Falls, downstream from more famous Akaka Falls in Honomu, 12 miles north of Hilo.
+The thrills are real on Skyline Hawaii's experience (888/864-6947) that zips past the nearly 250-foot-tall Kolekole Falls, downstream from the more famous Akaka Falls in Honomu, 12 miles north of Hilo.
 The seven-line course builds in length and speed, while the well-informed guides share insights on local flora and fauna—including banana, taro, and wild pigs—and the area’s history as a sugar plantation.
 The 2 1/2- to 3-hour tour costs $170 (ages 10 and older); a 5-hour Zip n’ Dip tour adds time at a waterfall swimming hole ($220).